davro/php-bit/README.md

 - Modified: status => "failure"
 ```

-## Extract Details with Drift and adding Additional fields
+## Command Line: Extract Details with Drift and adding Additional fields
 If drift is detected, the command will output a summary and details of the differences:
 Use the bit:extract command to compare the current behavior against the stored baseline and extract drift details.